venkat-ranganathan/projects/index.md

 ## FPGA Calculator - Sophomore Design

-Used logic gates, adders, and multiplexers to design and implement a calculator that can add, subtract, multiply, and divide using toggle switches on the BASYS 3 Artix-7 and output results on the sevensegment display.
+Used logic gates, adders, and multiplexers to design and implement a calculator that can add, subtract, multiply, and divide using toggle switches on the BASYS 3 Artix-7 and output results on the seven-segment display.
 Programmed in Verilog.
 Implemented and synthesized in Vivado.